 In the early sixties, chemical fibres were developed on a wide scale.
 At the same time, modern finishing techniques (easy care etc.) were introduced for natural fibres.
-New manufacturing techniques for the production of garments such as front fixing, bonding and welding of seams etc. also made their appearance.
+New manufacturing techniques for the production of garments such as front fixing, bonding and welding of seams etc. also appeared on the market.
 Fashion developed at a remarkable rate.
-New sophisticated washing machines were launched on the market.
+New sophisticated washing machines were launched.
 Textile care, once easy and straightforward, became increasingly complex.
-Neither the consumers concerned nor the best trained textile cleaning professionals were able to gain an overview of the situation, so as to care for textiles efficiently and avoid damage at all times.
+Whether informed consumers or experimented cleaning professionals, no one was able to grasp the big picture when it came to efficient care for textiles and damage control, at all times.

-In parallel with the ongoing technological developments, trade relations became far more international.
-Verbal care information was no longer sufficient; the use of symbols to avoid different languages became vital!
+In parallel to these ongoing technological developments, trade relations became far more international.
+Verbal care information was no longer sufficient and the use of symbols to avoid the use of different languages became vital!